wansen96/lyrics-analysis/README.md

 ```sh
 python billboard_scraping.py
 ```
-This script will retrieve data from the Billboard Top 100 lists on billboard.com and save the data using the ```pickle``` module to your current directory under the name 'Songs'
+This script will retrieve data from the Billboard Top 100 lists on billboard.com and save the data using the ```pickle``` module to your current directory under the name 'Songs'.

 In order to achieve the second step, the ```lyrics_scrp.py``` script will also be used in the command line, as follows: